python/cpython/Doc/c-api/gcsupport.rst

 .. c:function:: PyObject* PyUnstable_Object_GC_NewWithExtraData(PyTypeObject *type, size_t extra_size)

-   Analogous to :c:func:`PyObject_GC_New` but for container objects that have additional data at the end of the object not managed by Python.
+   Analogous to :c:func:`PyObject_GC_New` but allocates *extra_size*
+   bytes at the end of the object (at offset :c:member:`~PyTypeObject.tp_basicsize`).

+   The extra data will be deallocated with the object, but otherwise it is not managed by Python.

    .. warning::
        The function is marked as unstable because the final mechanism